microsoft/botframework-solutions/docs/_docs/clients-and-channels/clients/event-companion.md

 ---
-category: Virtual Assistant
+category: Clients and Channels
-subcategory: Samples
+subcategory: Clients
 title:  Event Companion
 description: The **Event Companion** app enables you to create widgets that will responds to custom events sent from your Virtual Assistant
 language: Android